matrix-org/matrix-spec-proposals/proposals/4032-asset-collections.md

 These are the currently defined asset types:

-- `image` - A 2D image in the PNG or JPEG format.
+- `m.image` - A 2D image in the PNG or JPEG format.
-- `audio` - An audio file in the MP3 format.
+- `m.audio` - An audio file in the MP3 format.
-- `video` - A video file in the MP4 format.
+- `m.video` - A video file in the MP4 format.
-- `script` - A script file in the JavaScript or WebAssembly format.
+- `m.world.script` - A script file in the JavaScript or WebAssembly format.
-- `model` - A 3D model in the glTF format.
+- `m.world.model` - A 3D model in the glTF format.
-- `avatar` - A 3D model in the glTF format that is intended to be used as an avatar.
+- `m.world.avatar` - A 3D model in the glTF format that is intended to be used as an avatar.
-- `scene` - A 3D model in the glTF format that is intended to be used as a scene.
+- `m.world.scene` - A 3D model in the glTF format that is intended to be used as a scene.
-- `object` - A 3D model in the glTF format that is intended to be used as an interactable object.
+- `m.world.object` - A 3D model in the glTF format that is intended to be used as an interactable object.
+- `m.world.prefab` - A 3D prefab to be used in a scene.

 ### Base Asset data structure